kzap/k8s-mgmt-cluster/README.md

-# Local KinD Kubernetes Setup w/ ArgoCD
+# Local KinD Management Cluster w/ ArgoCD

 This sets up a local Kubernetes cluster using KinD (Kubernetes in Docker) and installs ArgoCD and uses it to sync the following applications onto the cluster: